Pompey boss among bookies' favourites for vacant Wimbledon manager's job - with Alan Pardew and Emma Hayes also fancied

-Portsmouth boss Danny Cowley among bookies' favourites for vacant AFC Wimbledon manager's job - with ex-Southampton boss Alan Pardew and Chelsea Women's chief Emma Hayes also fancied
+Portsmouth boss Danny Cowley among bookies' favourites for vacant AFC Wimbledon manager's job - with ex-Southampton boss Alan Pardew also fancied

 Pompey head coach Danny Cowley is among the bookies’ favourites for the vacant manager’s job at AFC Wimbledon.

-The early betting puts the 43-year-old just behind former Southampton boss Alan Pardew and current Chelsea Women’s manager Emma Hayes in the race to be Mark Robinson’s successor at Plough Lane.
+The early betting puts the 43-year-old just behind former Southampton boss Alan Pardew and ex-Peterborough chief Darren Ferguson in the race to be Mark Robinson’s successor at Plough Lane.

+Neil Harris (Gillingham), Luke Gerrard (Boreham Wood), Ian Holloway and Alex Revell (ex-Stevenage) are also on the bookies’ shortlist.

 Robinson left the Dons by ‘mutual consent’ on Monday following a 20-match winless run in League One that leaves the south London side fourth from bottom of the table.

-And as the search for his successor begins in earnest today, Cowley finds himself among the early preferred choices for the role, with the former PE teacher currently coming in at 5/1.
+And as the search for his successor begins in earnest today, Cowley finds himself among the early preferred choices for the role, with the former PE teacher currently coming in at 16/1 with Paddy Power.

 That will come as a surprise to the Fratton faithful, with the former Lincoln manager having just celebrated his one-year anniversary at Fratton Park.